 Flower Guild is a group of volunteers who create the flower arrangements in the church.
 Members serve on a rotation basis, being responsible for a particular Sunday each month.
 Monetary donations for flowers are requested.
 We invite you to sign up on the Flower Chart located in the Narthex.
 You may dedicate flowers in celebration or in memory of any person or event you choose.
 The suggested donation is $40.
 New members are always welcome and can work alongside more experienced members.
 Flower Guild contact is Marcia Morris.

-Greeters assist by preparing the Church for services.
+Ushers assist by preparing the Church for services.
 They welcome worshipers, assist newcomers, dispense bulletins, collect the offerings, direct people to find seats and maintain a steady flow to the altar for communion.
-Contact Bill Cheney.
+Contact Lynn Young.